prabhakardataanalytics/Sql/README.md

 # Sql
 I created as part of data analyst studies.
-The project involves creating database of invoice and using Sql query and analyze the data
+This project involves creating database of invoice and using Sql query and analyze the data

 Create database Dql;
 Use Dql;